 Denver Metro Area Coyote Behavior Study

-Over the past two years, Broomfield has been a participant in the Denver Metro Area Coyote Behavior Study, led by Researcher Stewart Breck (USDA-National Wildlife Research Center).
-The study had previously involved collaring coyotes in Broomfield and other metro areas with GPS tracking devices.
-In December 2013, researchers began moving into another phase of the study to review community-based hazing of coyotes and how it may alter coyote behavior.
+From 2012 to 2017, Broomfield was a participant in the Denver Metro Area Coyote Behavior Study, led by Dr. Stewart Breck with the USDA National Wildlife Research Center.
+The study involved collaring coyotes in Broomfield and other metro areas with GPS tracking devices in order to learn more about their behavior and range.
+In December 2013, researchers also began reviewing community-based hazing of coyotes and how it may alter coyote behavior.
 Read more...

 Guard Your Pets